-ltem # Item description Remarks 1 System load requirement / load list 1.1 Is the total load consumption (= energy consumption) defined at the nominal system voltage (Vnom = 12.0V, 24.0V or 48.0V)?
+Item # Item description Remarks 1 System energy requirement / load list 1.1 Is the total load consumption (= energy consumption) defined at the nominal system voltage (Vnom = 12.0Vdc, 24.0Vdc or 48.0Vdc)?
 1.2 Is the runtime (e.g. duty cycle) taken into account when defining the required total daily load?
 Using the right runtime could result in lowering the load which will result in a smaller Solar Energy System.
 1.3 Have efficiency losses for solar energy system's internal DC/DC converters, inverters or regulators for load outputs been taken into account?
 Datasheets to be provided that the used efficiencies are correct.
 Not including the correct efficiencies will lead to under sizing the Solar Energy System.
 2 Solar Energy System sizing calculations 2.1 Does the system sizing consider the worst case scenario (= solar insolation in winter period or monsoon season)?
-Yearly average values will lead to under sizing the Solar Energy System therefor worst case values to be used.
+Using yearly average values will lead to under sizing the Solar Energy System therefor worst case values to be used.
 Values for insolation to be provided from an Internationally recognized source.
 2.2 Is the tilt-angle optimized for the worst case scenario?
 The tilt angle depends on the actual location of the system.
 2.3 Has the (correct) reduction factor for battery ambient temperature been considered for battery sizing at lower or higher temperatures?
 If indicated by the project specifications the worst case ambient temperature to be used.
-Note: each battery brand and type has its' own reduction factor.
+Note: each battery brand and type has its' own temperature reduction factor.
+A statement from the battery manufacturer to be requested for review.
 2.4 Have the reduction factors for dust (solar modules) and ageing (solar modules and battery) according project specifications been considered?
 Not including the correct reduction factors will lead to under sizing the Solar Energy System.
-3 Solar modules 3.1 Are offered safe area solar modules certified according IEC 61215 and IEC 61730?
-3.2 Can cables be terminated properly inside solar module junction box?
-Fixation of cables inside the solar module junction box will provide the most reliable connection.
-Use of (MC4) connectors should be avoided at all times as they become brittle due to UV.
-This can result in poor or no connection which will lead to not charging the batteries.
+3 PV modules 3.1 Are offered safe area PV modules certified according IEC 61215 and IEC 61730?
+3.2 For a PWM charge controller the maximum power point voltage (Umpp) should be within the correct limits for the nominal system voltage Umpp = 16.7Vdc ≤ 18.5Vdc (for 12Vdc), Umpp = 33.5Vdc ≤ 37.0Vdc (for 24Vdc).
+A voltage less than 16.7V/33.5V will result in not being able to fully charge battery banks.
+A voltage above 18.5V/37V is not required for charging batteries sufficiently.
+A too high Umpp will lead to higher costs and more space will be required.
+For an MPPT charge controller the minimum and maximum array input voltage should be observed.